 Belonging to Each Other (BTEO) is a coalition of volunteers from 9 Falmouth congregations and other community members, founded in late 2015 to address the problem of homelessness in our community.
-BTEO provides temporary housing, food, transportation and social services for men and women experiencing homelessness in Falmouth during the cold weather months, while helping clients identify more stable housing and/or necessary services.
+BTEO provides temporary housing, food, transportation and internet services at no charge for men and women experiencing homelessness in Falmouth, while helping clients identify more stable housing and/or necessary services.
 It is a high touch, high intensity model.

 Who We Serve

 Our population consists of individuals over 18 years of age in Falmouth who are experiencing homelessness.
 We will house our residents in rental houses during cold weather months.
-We can accommodate up to 12 homeless men and women at a time, from October through mid April.
+We can accommodate up to 12 homeless men and women at a time, from November through April.
 As clients transition out to more stable housing, other individuals who meet our eligibility criteria will cycle into available spots.
-Housing services are provided year-round to assist persons experiencing housing insecurity.
+Housing case management services are provided year-round to assist persons experiencing housing insecurity.

-BTEO was founded in 2015 in response to an awareness of a growing homeless population in Falmouth.
+BTEO was founded in 2015 in response to an awareness of a growing number of people experiencing homelessness in Falmouth.
 As an organization we believe strongly that we should provide for the most vulnerable among us, allowing them to remain in their own community.

 On December 1, 2016, BTEO began its second year of operation.
 We partnered with the Housing Assistance Corporation (HAC) and Falmouth Human Services (FHS) to fund a part-time case manager for an expanded four-month winter program.
 We again rented motel rooms, but we also partnered with two landlords – the Falmouth Housing Corporation (FHC) and a “snowbird” couple – to rent two homes in Falmouth.
 These houses proved to be more cost-effective than motel rooms and also provided more dignified living arrangements.